ShahadAlkamli/Weather-Monitoring-System/README.md

 ```

 This file includes:
 - Wi-Fi setup
 - Blynk authentication
 - Sensor reading functions
 - LCD display output
 - Cloud communication
 - Timed data updates

 ---

 ## Demo Video

-If a demo video is included in the repository, it will be located at:
+A demonstration video is included in the repository as:

 ```
 Demo.MOV
 ```

-Alternatively, if hosted externally, the link can be placed here.
+The demo shows the system displaying live sensor readings on the LCD screen and updating the data in real time on both the Blynk mobile and web dashboards.

 ---